1234567890num/Extra-Life-Plando/Final Mix Readme/Final Mix- Readme.txt

 Dripping with sweat from the vivid nightmare, you journey forth with memories of past adventures to explore and save these worlds just in case this nightmare was a premonition of things to come...

 You better hurry.
 Time stops for no one.
 Once an hour has past, the Phantom will begin its curse.
-As the minute hand reaches 6 or 12, two worlds shall fall to darkness forever and the rest have the foes strengthtened.
+As the minute hand reaches 6 or 12, two worlds shall fall to darkness forever and the rest have their denizens strengthened.

-*Phil wants to remind you that as junior heroes, your training never ends. wisely spend some time to do so as your foes are likely doing the same***
+*Phil wants to remind you that as junior heroes, your training never ends.
+Wisely spend some time to do so as your foes are likely doing the same.